-- Redeem CashBack rewards when and how you want them.
+- Redeem CashBack rewards when and how you want.

 - Get Complimentary Roadside Assistance which includes battery boosts, flat-tire change, lockout service and towing (a $69/year value).

-- Enjoy BMO’s Extended Warranty Plus which doubles the original manufacturer’s warranty up to 2 years (that’s a whole year longer than most other credit cards).
+- Enjoy BMO’s Extended Warranty Plus which doubles the original manufacturer’s warranty up to 2 years (1 year longer than most other credit cards).

-- Have your purchases protected in case they are lost, stolen or damaged, for 180 days (that’s twice as long as most other credit cards).
+- Have your purchases protected in case they are lost, stolen or damaged, for 180 days (twice as long as most other credit cards).

-- Travel worry free knowing you are covered by BMO’s extensive travel insurance which includes 8 days of emergency medical, personal effects insurance, hotel burglary, and 9 other types of travel coverage.
+- Travel worry-free knowing you are covered by BMO’s extensive travel insurance which includes 8 days of emergency medical, personal effects insurance, hotel burglary, and 8 other types of travel coverage.